Java applet

 Java applets are small applications written in the Java programming language, or another programming language that compiles to Java bytecode, and delivered to users in the form of Java bytecode.

 At the time of their introduction, the intended use was for the user to launch the applet from a web page, and for the applet to then execute within a Java virtual machine (JVM) in a process separate from the web browser itself.
 A Java applet could appear in a frame of the web page, a new application window, a program from Sun called appletviewer, or a stand-alone tool for testing applets.

 Java applets were introduced in the first version of the Java language, which was released in 1995.
-Beginning in 2013, major web browsers began to phase out support for NPAPI, the underlying technology applets used to run. with applets becoming completely unable to be run by 2015-2017.
-Java applets were deprecated by Java 9 in 2017.
-Java applets were deprecated for removal by Java 17 in 2021.
-Java applets are targeted to be removed by Java 26 in 2026.
+Beginning in 2013, major web browsers began to phase out support for NPAPI, the underlying technology applets used to run, with applets becoming completely unable to be run by 2015-2017.
+Java applets were deprecated by Java 9 in 2017, deprecated for removal by Java 17 in 2021, and removed by Java 26 in 2026.

 Java applets were usually written in Java, but other languages such as Jython, JRuby, Pascal, Scala, NetRexx, or Eiffel (via SmartEiffel) could be used as well.

 Unlike early versions of JavaScript, Java applets had access to 3D hardware acceleration, making them well-suited for non-trivial, computation-intensive visualizations.
 Since applets' introduction, JavaScript has gained support for hardware-accelerated graphics via canvas technology (or specifically WebGL, then later WebGPU in the case of 3D graphics), as well as just-in-time compilation.

 Since Java bytecode is cross-platform (or platform independent), Java applets could be executed by clients for many platforms, including Microsoft Windows, FreeBSD, Unix, macOS and Linux.
 They could not be run on mobile devices, which do not support running standard Oracle JVM bytecode.
 Android devices can run code written in Java compiled for the Android Runtime.